 Both my wife Sherryl and I have a heart for pastors and pastors’ wives.
-We’ve taught hundreds of pastors and their wives in the United States, Canada, Nicaragua, Colombia, and Mexico.
+We’ve taught hundreds of pastors and their wives in the United States, Canada, Nicaragua, Colombia, Haiti, Cuba, and Mexico.

 I earned an engineering degree from Georgia Tech, a Masters of Divinity from Southwestern Baptist Theological Seminary, and a Doctorate of Ministry from Trinity Evangelical Divinity School.
-I’m completing another masters degree in neuroleadership.
+My most recent degree is an executive masters in the neuroscience of leadership from The Neuroleadership Institute.
 I’m also an avid Georgia Tech Yellow Jacket fan.

 I’ve been professionally trained in these areas by these organizations:

 - Life Coaching through the Professional Christian Coaching Institute

 - Vision Clarity through the Church Unique Process with Auxano (certified)